1932–33 NHL season

 The 1932–33 NHL season was the 16th season of the National Hockey League (NHL).
 Nine teams each played 48 games.
+The Ottawa Senators rejoined the league after missing one season, while the Detroit team was renamed the Detroit Red Wings.
 The New York Rangers beat the Toronto Maple Leafs three games to one for the Stanley Cup.

 League business

 After sitting out for a season due to financial difficulties, the Ottawa Senators rejoined the NHL.
 The Philadelphia Quakers never rejoined the NHL after sitting out the 1931–32 season.

 Detroit Falcons were renamed as the Detroit Red Wings.

 Although the Montreal Maroons had Flat Walsh, Dave Kerr and Normie Smith for goal, they were interested in acquiring Chuck Gardiner of Chicago.
 James Strachan offered $10,000 plus one of his goalkeepers, but there was no deal.

 Billy Coutu, expelled from the NHL in 1927, was reinstated to the NHL, but never returned.

 Rule changes

 This season, the NHL started allowing a substitute to serve penalties for goaltender's penalties.

 The NHL now required a captain or alternate captain to be on the ice at all times.